lazarusA/JuliaDocs/docs/stdlib/Logging.md

 Log levels less than `min_level` are filtered out.

 Message formatting can be controlled by setting keyword arguments:
-- `meta_formatter` is a function which takes the log event metadata `(level, _module, group, id, file, line)` and returns a face name (used in the constructed [`AnnotatedString`](/base/strings#Base.AnnotatedString)), prefix and suffix for the log message.
+- `meta_formatter` is a function which takes the log event metadata `(level, _module, group, id, file, line)` and returns a color (as would be passed to printstyled), prefix and suffix for the log message.
 The default is to prefix with the log level and a suffix containing the module, file and line location.

 - `show_limited` limits the printing of large data structures to something which can fit on the screen by setting the `:limit` `IOContext` key during formatting.